climech/grit/README.md

 # Grit #

-Grit is an experimental personal task management tool that represents tasks as nodes of a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
-The graph structure enables the subdivision of tasks, and seamlessly integrates short-term and long-term goals.
+Grit is an experimental personal task management tool that represents tasks as nodes of a [multitree](https://en.wikipedia.org/wiki/Multitree), a class of [directed acyclic graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+The structure enables the subdivision of tasks, and supports short-term and long-term planning.

 ## Contents